In a rush? Download the PDF for later

 Other options for laying out your roadmap include level of urgency, prioritization (e.g. now, next, later), planned product releases, or company announcements.
 Regardless of which structure you choose, pick something that aligns with your organization’s project management framework, and be sure your team knows how to navigate the roadmap.

-Once your structure is set, work your way from the “who” (swimlanes) to the “why” (initiatives) to the “what” (features), validating your decisions and incorporating additional user context and feedback (requests) as you go.
-In Pendo, populating your roadmap is as simple as defining your swimlanes, naming your initiatives, then dragging and dropping the corresponding features or requests into them.
-And with Pendo Feedback’s prioritization and upvoting capabilities, you’ll get a clear sense of which features your users want most, and which will ultimately deliver the greatest value to your business.
+Once your structure is set, work your way from the “who” (swimlanes) to the “why” (initiatives) to the “what” (features), validating your decisions and incorporating additional user context and feedback as you go.
+In Pendo, populating your roadmap is as simple as defining your swimlanes, naming your initiatives, then dragging and dropping the corresponding features into them.

 The story you tell through your roadmap will vary depending on how and with whom you share it.